Paul-Edgar/Microservice/README.md

 - POST: send data to be processed to a specific resource
 - PUT: update a specified resource
 - DELETE: delete a specified resource

+#### Course of September 08, 2021 - Creation of the first service

+First, we took part of the course which gave us the first essential notions to understand what a microservice is and its advantages and disadvantages.

+##### What is a microservice?

+A microservice allows the implementation of web services that will be used by many users as we explained previously in our introduction.

+Microservices became popular around 2014 and are now built into all big projects.
+Each component is an individual service and can be deployed independently for multiple software.

 ------------------------
 *Samuel PELLERIN - Cynthia JALLON - Paul-Edgar VALDES*